Discriminantly separable polynomials and quad-equations: From discriminantly separable polynomials to integrable quad-equat ions

 where $Q$ is a polynomial of degree one in each argument, i.e. $Q$ is a multiaffine polynomial.
 The field variables $x_i$ are assigned to four vertices of a quadrilateral as in a Figure 6.
 Besides depending on the variables $x_1,...,x_4\in \mathbb{C}$, the polynomial Q still depends on two parameters $\alpha,\beta\in \mathbb{C}$ that are assigned to the edges of a quadrilateral.
 It is assumed that opposite edges carrie the same parameter.

-Equations of type (\ref{eq:quadeq}) are called \textit{the quad-equations}.
-The equation (\ref{eq:quadeq}) can be solved for each variable, and the solution is a rational function of the other three variables.
-A solution $(x_1,x_2,x_3,x_4)$ of equation (\ref{eq:quadeq}) is \textit{singular} with respect to $x_i$ if it also satisfies the equation $Q_{x_i}(x_1,x_2,x_3,x_4)=0$.
+The equation \ref{eq:quadeq} can be solved for each variable, and the solution is a rational function of the other three variables.
+A solution $(x_1,x_2,x_3,x_4)$ of equation \ref{eq:quadeq} is \textit{singular} with respect to $x_i$ if it also satisfies the equation $Q_{x_i}(x_1,x_2,x_3,x_4)=0$.

-Following \cite{ABS2} we consider the idea of integrability as {\it a consistency}, see Figure 7.
+Following \cite{ABS2} we consider the idea of integrability as {\it a consistency}, see Figure 8.
 We assign six quad-equations to the faces of the coordinate cube.
 The system is said to be \textit{3D-consistent} if the three values for $x_{123}$ obtained from the equations on the right, back and top faces coincide for arbitrary initial data $x,\,x_1,\,x_2,\,x_3$.

 Then, by applying the discriminant-like operators introduced in \cite{ABS2}

 one can make descent from the faces to the edges and then to the vertices of the cube: from a multiaffine polynomial $Q(x_1,x_2,x_3,x_4)$ to a biquadratic polynomial $h(x_i,x_j):=\delta_{x_k,x_l}(Q(x_i, x_j, x_k, x_l))$ and further to a polynomial $P(x_i)=\delta_{x_j}(h(x_i,x_j))$ of degree up to four.
 By using of relative invariants of polynomials under fractional linear transformations, the formulae that express $Q$ through the biquadratic polynomials of three edges, were derived in \cite{ABS2}: